 Like Newspaper Rock is a fantastic example of preserved petroglyphs, Hovenweep National Monument is a truly unique site where ancient Puebloan Anasazi structures surround a box canyon with a small spring in the bottom.
 Here you’ll have an easy hike, either a half mile or three miles, to see a variety of dwellings and structures.

 The highlights are the Hovenweep Castle and the Tower.
 We’ve visited many Anasazi sites, including the nearby Canyon of the Ancients National Monument, and this series of structures is both expansive and beautiful.
 Absolutely worth the forty minute drive off the beaten path.
+Also, if you’re planning a visit to Mesa Verde National Park in Colorado, this is on the way, just before you cross the state line.

 More Puebloan Structure Sites to Visit in Utah